Hinzelmann: Legend

-Hinzelmann also predicted the demise of a certain lord Falkenberg who while visiting taunted and provoked the spirit with trickery.
-The annoyed Hinzelmann announced the lord' cap would be burst at Magdeburg, stunning the Lord with the veiled death message.
+Hinzelmann also predicted the demise of a visitor to the castle named lord Falkenberg, who had taunted the spirit and hassled him by playing tricks.
+The annoyed Hinzelmann pronounced the lord's death in veiled terms (that the lord's cap would burst), to Falkenberg's bewilderment.
 Sure enough, Falkenberg had his chin blown off at the Siege of Magdeburg (1550–1551), and perished.
-This incident anachronistically places the spirit already at the castle by 1550.
+This incident anachronistically places the spirit as already inhabiting the castle by 1550.

-Hinzelmann outwitted a nobleman who covered the jug's mouth to trap the creature inside, the kobold then told the nobleman everyone knew him as a fool, and promised some slight reprisal.
+Hinzelmann outwitted a nobleman who covered the jug's mouth to trap the creature inside; the kobold then told the nobleman everyone knew him as a fool, and promised revenge of some small sort.

 Hinzelmann became particularly attached to two noble ladies who lived at Hudemühlen, named Anne and Catherine.
 He shadowed them whenever they traveled, assuming the guise of a white feather.
-He scared away their suitors so that these ladies remained unmarried thought they lived a long life.
-(Note: Carol Rose's "particular affection for the lord's two daughters and frightened away suitors" appears to be in error; Anne and Catherine are given as the Lord's two sisters, while the Lord' daughter named Adelaide is said to have inherited the estate.)
+He scared away their suitors so that these ladies remained unmarried though they lived a long life.
+(Note: Carol Rose's "particular affection for the lord's two daughters and frightened away suitors" appears to be in error; Anne and Catherine are given as the Lord's two sisters, while the Lord's daughter named Adelaide is said to have inherited the estate.)
 (Note: (Kiesewetter 1890) speculates that the two ladies were the mediums communicating with the spirit.)

 A nobleman tried to exorcize it and failed; during the attempt to catch the sprite, it revealed itself in the form of a black marten, then a coiled large snake.
 Then a professional exorcist was sent in, chanting out of a spellbook, which the spirit snatched away and tore into pieces.
-The spirit then caught hold of the excorcist from the charterhouse (Karthaus) and thrashed him too, so that the clergyman wanted nothing further to do with the spirit.
+The spirit then caught hold of the exorcist from the charterhouse (Karthaus) and thrashed him too, so that the clergyman wanted nothing further to do with the spirit.
 The Hinzelmann professed there was no evil in him (note he claimed earlier to have a Christian for a mother), and asked to be left alone.
-When a nobleman protested that a seat at the dinner table was set for the spirit, and refused to drink to the kobold's honour, it prompted Hinzelmann to grab the man under his chin by the buckled strap (Schnallriemen) of his cloak, drag him the ground, and choke him near to death.
+When a nobleman protested that a seat at the dinner table was set for the spirit, and refused to drink to the kobold's honour, it prompted Hinzelmann to grab the man under his chin by the buckled strap (Schnallriemen) of his cloak, drag him on the ground, and choke him near to death.